nasa/Common-Metadata-Repository/search-app/api_docs.md

 ##### Polygon

 Polygon points are provided in counter-clockwise order.
 The last point should match the first point to close the polygon.
-The values are listed comma separated in longitude latitude order, i.e. lon1,lat1,lon2,lat2,...
+The values are listed comma separated in longitude latitude order, i.e. lon1, lat1, lon2, lat2, lon3, lat3, and so on.

     curl "%CMR-ENDPOINT%/collections?polygon=10,10,30,10,30,20,10,20,10,10"

 ##### Bounding Box

 Bounding boxes define an area on the earth aligned with longitude and latitude.
-The Bounding box parameters must be 4 comma-separated numbers: lower left longitude,lower left latitude,upper right longitude,upper right latitude.
+The Bounding box parameters must be 4 comma-separated numbers: lower left longitude, lower left latitude, upper right longitude, upper right latitude.

     curl "%CMR-ENDPOINT%/collections?bounding_box=-10,-5,10,5

 ##### Point

 Search using a point involves using a pair of values representing the point coordinates as parameters.
-The first value is the longitude and second value is the latitude (lon, lat)
+The first value is the longitude and second value is the latitude.

     curl "%CMR-ENDPOINT%/collections?point=100,20"

 ##### Line

-Lines are provided as list of comma separated values representing coordinates of points along the line.
-The coordinates are listed in the format lon1,lat1,lon2,lat2,...
+Lines are provided as a list of comma separated values representing coordinates of points along the line.
+The coordinates are listed in the format lon1, lat1, lon2, lat2, lon3, lat3, and so on.

     curl "%CMR-ENDPOINT%/collections?line=-0.37,-14.07,4.75,1.27,25.13,-15.51"

 A query could consist of multiple spatial types at once, two bounding boxes and a polygon for example.
 All the parameters of a given spatial type are OR'd in a query.
 If the query contains two bounding boxes for example, it will return collections which intersect either of the bounding boxes.
 But parameters across different spatial types are AND'd.
-So if the query contains a polygon and a bounding-box it will return all the collections which intersect both the polygon and the bounding-box.
+So if a query contains a polygon and a bounding-box it will return all the collections which intersect both the polygon and the bounding-box.
 This behavior may be changed in the future to use OR across all the spatial parameters irrespective of their type.

 #### Sorting Collection Results